Rural American history: Public schooling 1870s-1940s

 In 1930, the nation had 238,000 elementary schools, of which 149,000 were one-room schools wherein one teacher simultaneously handled all students, aged 6 to 16.
 The teacher was typically the daughter of a local farm family.
 She averaged four years of training in a nearby high school or normal school.
 On average, she had two and a half years of teaching experience and planned to continue for another two or three years until she married.
 She had 22 students enrolled, but on average day only 15 were in attendance.
-She taught 152 days a year, and was paid $874.
-The students were not divided into grades 1 to 8, but grouped loosely by age.
+She taught 152 days per year and was paid $874.
+The students were not divided into grades 1 to 8 but grouped loosely by age.
 The teacher spent the day moving from group to group, giving them texts to memorize and then listening to their recitations.
 They did not have homework or tests.
 The condition of the school buildings ranged from poor to mediocre; they were lucky to have an outhouse.
 Andrew Gulliford says, "Rural schools were frequently overcrowded, materials were hard to obtain, and repairs and improvements were subject to the financial whims of parsimonious school boards hesitant even to replace dogeared textbooks."

 Sharp debates took place in most of the local districts about merging into a consolidated district.
 Farmers feared loss of control to the experts in towns, and loss of opportunity for their teenage daughters to recoup the family's tax dollars by teaching before getting married.

 Iowa lost ground in educational attainment compared to more industrial states, as rural education showed little improvement.
 Jensen and Friedberger (1976) have examined the impact of education on various socioeconomic factors in Iowa from 1870 to 1930, using individual data from state and federal census manuscripts.
 Old-stock Protestant populations showed more interest in education than new Catholic or Lutheran immigrants.
 Household heads were generally less educated than their wives due to demand for women teachers.
 Family background significantly influenced school attendance and dropout rates.
 For farmers, education had minimal impact on intergenerational mobility, with inheritance of the family farm being the primary determinant of economic status.
 In urban areas, education had a more positive effect on economic achievement.
 Despite the emergence of modern educational mobility channels, traditional opportunities through property accumulation remained more attractive to the average Iowan during this period.